You can't denigrate section of society by such title: SC raps Neeraj Pandey on 'Ghooskhor Pandat' | Entertainment

 You can't denigrate section of society by such title: SC raps Neeraj Pandey on 'Ghooskhor Pandat'

-You cannot denigrate a section of society by using such a title, the Supreme Court remarked on Thursday while rapping filmmaker Neeraj Pandey on his film Ghooskhor Pandat.
+Observing that a section of society cannot be denigrated in the name of freedom of expression, the Supreme Court on Thursday rapped filmmaker Neeraj Pandey over the title of his movie Ghooskhor Pandat.
 The top court directed Pandey to file an affidavit that the film Ghooskhor Pandat doesnt denigrate any section of society.

 - Country: